stanislau-strelchanka/todo-mvc/README.md

 registration will fail, but the rest of your web app will remain functional.

-1. Service workers are [not currently supported](https://jakearchibald.github.io/isserviceworkerready/) in all web browsers.
+1. Service workers are [not currently supported](https://jakearchibald.github.io/isserviceworkerready/) in All web browsers.
 Service worker registration [won't be attempted](src/registerServiceWorker.js) on browsers that lack support.

 1. The service worker is only enabled in the [production environment](#deployment),